sanbestia/SUBE-transit-analytics/README.md

 The `forecast_ridership()` function in `analytics/ml.py` fits a **Prophet** model per transit mode and forecasts up to 12 months ahead.

+Training windows use the full available history: COLECTIVO from 2013-01, SUBTE and TREN from 2016-01 (when SUBE integration reached full coverage on those modes).

-Beyond standard Prophet (trend + yearly seasonality + Argentine public holidays), two external regressors are added:
+Beyond standard Prophet (trend + yearly seasonality + Argentine public holidays), three external regressors are added:

+- **`covid_impact`** — a binary variable marking the COVID disruption period (March 2020 – December 2021).
+Allows Prophet to learn the collapse explicitly rather than absorbing it into the long-term trend, which is essential now that training spans the full pre/during/post-COVID arc.

-- **`fare_pressure`** — a cumulative fare hike index: the running sum of all hike magnitudes (in %) that have taken effect up to each month.
+- **`fare_pressure`** — a cumulative fare hike index: the running sum of all hike magnitudes (in %) that have taken effect up to each month, going back to the Macri-era hikes of 2016.
 More informative than a binary on/off flag because it encodes the accumulated burden of successive hikes.
 Standardized before fitting.

 - **`macro_shock`** — a binary variable marking the regime change from the December 2023 devaluation (+118%) and subsidy cuts onward.
 Captures the purchasing-power collapse independently of the fare level.

 Structural **changepoints** are fixed at the exact dates of every fare hike and macro event rather than discovered automatically — this substantially improves precision during high-volatility periods.

-Mode-specific training windows handle the fact that SUBTE's COVID collapse was so severe it cannot be safely included in the trend fit.

 ---